-The School conducts regular pupil surveys - where the entire student population is surveyed - in order to gauge pupil opinion on behaviour, experiences of bullying, how bullying has been dealt with, etc. The outcomes from these surveys are closely analysed and areas where development is required are identified so that appropriate improvements can be made.
+The school conducts regular pupil surveys-where the entire student population is surveyed-to gauge pupils' opinions on behaviour, experiences of bullying, how bullying has been dealt with, etc. The outcomes from these surveys are closely analysed, and areas where development is required are identified so that appropriate improvements can be made.

-All staff, pupils and parents should be aware of the negative effects that bullying can have on individuals and the school in general, and should work towards ensuring that pupils can work in an environment.
+All staff, pupils, and parents should be aware of the negative effects that bullying can have on individuals and the school in general and should work to ensure that pupils can work in an environment that is safe.

-Date of review: September 2024
+Date of review: August 2025